Baliwag: Demographics

 In the 2020 census, the population of Baliwag, Bulacan, was 168,470 people, with a density of sigfig 168,470/45.05.

 Religion

-Baliwag at present has six parishes, a sub-parish and a quasi-parish under the administration of Diocese of Malolos.
+Baliwag at present has six Roman Catholic parishes, a sub-parish and a quasi-parish under the administration of Diocese of Malolos.
 Their patron saint of Baliwag is St. Augustine because Baliwag was founded by the Augustinians in 1733.
+Other Christian denominations are also present in the city, including Iglesia ni Cristo, The Church of Jesus Christ of Latter-day Saints, Members Church of God International, Bible Baptist Church and Evangelical Christianity.